-During the school day from 7:40 a.m. to 3:20 p.m. (including lunch periods and breaks), student PEDs must be kept out of sight and powered off.
+While on campus and under the supervision of LCS staff, (including lunch periods and breaks), student PEDs must be kept out of sight and powered off.
 Students may use a cell phone at the end of the school day unless they are in after school detention or tutorials and at the discretion of after school sponsored activity staff.

-Any time a student wishes to use their cell phone during the regular school day (7:40-3:20), for any reason, they must have the permission of a supervising adult or the phone will be confiscated.
+Any time a student wishes to use their cell phone while under LCS supervision for any reason, they must have the permission of a supervising adult or the phone will be confiscated.